 Superresolution imaging via linear optics in the far-field regime

-Rayleigh's criterion defines the minimum resolvable distance between two incoherent point sources as the diffraction-limited spot size.
+Diffraction limits the resolution of imaging devices, such as microscopes and telescopes.
 Enhancing the resolution beyond this limit has been a crucial outstanding problem for many years.
 A number of solutions have been realized; however, all of them so far relied either on near-field or nonlinear-optical probing, which makes them invasive, expensive and not universally applicable.
 It would therefore be desirable to find an imaging technique that is both linear-optical and operational in the far-field regime.
-A recent theoretical breakthrough demonstrated that “Rayleigh’s curse” can be resolved by coherent detection the image in certain transverse electromagnetic modes, rather than implementing the traditional imaging procedure, which consists in measuring the incoherent intensity distribution over the image plane.
+A recent theoretical breakthrough demonstrated that “Rayleigh’s curse” can be resolved by coherent detection of the image in a basis of certain transverse electromagnetic modes.
+This method offers a significant improvement with respect to the traditional imaging procedure, which consists in measuring the incoherent intensity distribution over the image plane.
 To date, there exist proof-of-principle experimental results demonstrating the plausibility of this approach.
-The objective of the project is to test this approach in a variety of settings that are relevant for practical application, evaluate its advantages and limitations.
+The objective of the project is to test this approach in a variety of settings that are relevant for practical application, evaluate its advantages and limitations and construct a linear optical microscope whose resolution exceeds the state of the art.
 If successful, it will result in a revolutionary imaging technology with a potential to change the faces of all fields of science and technology that involve optical imaging, including astronomy, biology, medicine and nanotechnology, as well as optomechanical industry.

 The group website can be found here: quantum and optical technology group